All Episodes

 Did you watch any of it?

-Or I saw some of it.
+I saw some of it.

-We've got the soundbites coming up.
+We've got the sound bites coming up.

-But I've got email, and you people that send me emails, you know who you are, suggesting to me that Mike Pence caved and is now going to fix quote unquote this law in Indiana.
+But I've got email, and you people that sent me emails, you know who you are, suggesting to me that Mike Pence caved and is now going to fix, quote unquote, this law in Indiana, not due to facts, but because of the seriousness of the charge.

-I've people have learned well listening to the program, and they've pointed out that this is another one of these examples where the facts on the ground don't matter a hill of beans, and you can get blue in the face telling people about the facts.
+People have learned well listening to the program, and they've pointed out that this is another one of these examples where the facts on the ground don't matter a hill of beans, and you can get blue in the face telling people about the facts.

-Over here you've got a political issue, the emotions, and uh what what the opposition sees is another chance to do indelible constant, never-ending harm to the Republican Party, and so that is what is going to be prevalent.
+Over here, you've got a political issue, the emotions, and what the opposition sees is another chance to do indelible, constant, never-ending harm to the Republican Party.

-And even if if Pence were to do whatever it's demanded that he do to totally fix this, they would still say the seriousness of the charge and the original intent.
+And even if Pence were to do whatever it's demanded that he do to totally fix this, they would still say the seriousness of the charge and the original intent.

 Don't care that Pence fixed it.